ivanmantova/getdata/README.md

 getdata
 =======

-GitHub repository for the Getting and Cleaning Data course on Coursera
+### GitHub repository for the **Getting and Cleaning Data** course on Coursera

+Script Dependencies:
+- reshape

+### Instructions:
+Extract the data from the URL (zip) provided by the instructions page on Coursera on the same directory/path as the R script.
+You do not need to modify or configure any parameter.

+The script will output 2 data sets as requested by the course:
+- Tidy data with select variables, unchanged
+- Tidy data with average of select variables grouped by `subject` and `activity`